apache/freemarker-docgen/README.md

 * [Node.js](https://nodejs.org/) was tested with 22.15.0.
   (Node.js is only used to generate static content while building Docgen itself.)

-To build, ensure that `npm` (from Node.js) is in the path, then in the top project directory (`freemarker-docgen`) issue this:
+To build, ensure that `npm` and `bpx` (from Node.js) are in the path, then in the top project directory (`freemarker-docgen`) issue this:

    ```mvn install```